Rapid-Application-Development-JS/Gesture/README.md

 ```javascript
 gesture.setDoubleGuardState(true);
 ```
-In this case, tap event will be broadcast with delay (as default delay = 300ms).
-You can change this value, you should use DOUBLE_TAP_TIMEOUT field for that.
+In this case, tap event will be broadcasted with a delay (as a default delay = 300ms).
+You can change this value, you should use DOUBLE_TAP_TIMEOUT field for this purpose.

 ```javascript
 gesture.DOUBLE_TAP_TIMEOUT = 500;
 ```
-If you set parameter `true` for `setDoubleGuardState` method - gesture tracker will be broadcast **only** `doubletap` event (without `tap` event) if user make it gesture, or `tap` event if user make one touch.
+If you set parameter `true` for `setDoubleGuardState` method - gesture tracker will broadcast **only** `doubletap` event (without `tap` event) if user makes it gesture, or `tap` event if user makes one touch.